INTERVIEWS

 CAN YOU ELABORATE MORE ON THIS?

-Usually when you are playing a drum set groove, a cymbal and/or high hat pattern
+Usually when you are playing a drum set grooves, the cymbal or high

 WHY DO YOU CONTINUE TO SIT ON THE FLOOR INSTEAD OF ON A CHAIR?